 Electricity

-Repair category 1
+Repair category 2

-The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
-Photovoltaic (PV) solar panels have been installed on the roof, and we understand that a feed in tariff exists in this regard.
-It is assumed these panels are fully owned with no third party finance agreement.
-This should be fully investigated prior to purchase.
+Notes Aspects of the electrical installation are on semi-modern and dated lines and the system should be checked by a registered electrician and upgraded as necessary.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.